 What Is an Exchange?

-Securities that are not listed on a stock exchange are sold OTC, which stands for Over-The-Counter.
-Companies that have shares traded OTC are usually smaller and riskier because they do not meet the requirements to be listed on a stock exchange.
-Many giant blue-chip stocks, such as Berkshire Hathaway, at one time traded on the over-the-counter market before migrating to the so-called "Big Board," or New York Stock Exchange.
+If a stock does not trade on a listed exchange, it can still trade in the over the counter (OTC) market, which is a less formal and less regulated venue.
+These OTC-traded shares typically will involve smaller (and riskier) companies, such as penny stocks, since they may not meet the listing requirements for established stock exchanges.
+Many giant blue-chip stocks, such as Berkshire Hathaway, at one time traded on the over-the-counter market before migrating to the so-called "Big Board," or New York Stock Exchange (NYSE).

 What Is the Purpose of a Stock Exchange?

 When a business raises capital by issuing shares, the owners of those new shares are likely going to want to sell their stake someday.
 Maybe they have a child going to college and need to cover the tuition bill.
 Perhaps they pass away, and their estate is subject to some hefty estate taxes.
 They may even leave it to their grandchildren, who get to enjoy the stepped-up basis loophole, but the heirs want to liquidate to buy a house.
 Whatever is driving their decision, they aren't likely to tie up their funds unless they know somehow, someway, at some point in the future, they'll be able to find a buyer for their holdings without too much trouble in what is known as "the secondary market."